jack139/chat_phi-1_5/README.md

 Time elapsed: 18.459 sec.
 Start inference mode.
 =====================================================================================
-Input:I want to write a quick sort program in python, the code is
+Prompt:I want to write a quick sort program in python, the code is
 Response:  I want to write a quick sort program in python, the code is as follows: def quick_sort(arr):
     if len(arr) <= 1: